 Three percent doesn’t sound like a lot.
 However, every bit counts when you are trying to squeeze a profit from your eCommerce store.

-If your credit card processor charges you 2.5% of the $12.00 purchase price plus $0.30, that’s $0.90.
-That’s 20% of your net profit going to payment processing.
+If your credit card processor charges you 2.5% of the $24.00 purchase price plus $0.30, that totals $0.90, or more than a third of your net profit going to payment processing; now your net is just $1.60.
 For orders where you have to add sales taxes, you’ll pay a percentage of the tax amount to the credit card processor, bumping the fee up further.

 Fortunately, there are ways to reduce this eCommerce store profit leak.